 If it is, then download it.
 If not, then search for High Definition Audio Codecs here on realtek.com/en/downloads.
 It is important to download the correct drivers.

-The download page will list the available audio drivers for download.
+The download page will list the available audio drivers.

-TIP: You can also download the here from dell.com/support.
+TIP: You can also download them here from dell.com/support.

-Once the downloading process is complete, double-click on the setup files and follow the instructions to complete the installation.
+Once the download is complete, double-click the setup files and follow the instructions to complete the installation.

 If, despite reinstalling the Realtek HD Audio, if you still find the component missing, or no Speaker icon or Display icon, or if you find difficulty opening it, follow these suggestions.